unosquare/embedio/README.md

 ### IHttpContext Extension Methods

 By adding the namespace `Unosquare.Labs.EmbedIO` to your class, you can use some helpful extension methods for `IHttpContext`, `IHttpResponse` and `IHttpRequest`.
-Those can be used in any Web module (like [Fallback Module](https://unosquare.github.io/embedio/api/Unosquare.Labs.EmbedIO.Modules.FallbackModule.html)) or inside a [WebAPI Controller](https://unosquare.github.io/embedio/api/Unosquare.Labs.EmbedIO.Modules.WebApiController.html) method.
+These methods can be used in any Web module (like [Fallback Module](https://unosquare.github.io/embedio/api/Unosquare.Labs.EmbedIO.Modules.FallbackModule.html)) or inside a [WebAPI Controller](https://unosquare.github.io/embedio/api/Unosquare.Labs.EmbedIO.Modules.WebApiController.html) method.

 Below, some common scenarios using a WebAPI Controller method as body function: